Le Collège-Lycée Cévenol International: Third and fourth phases: the Collège-Lycée Cévenol

+School enrollment dropped to 87 pupils in the wake of Agnès Marin's murder, below the 90 pupils required to make the school financially viable.

+The school went into receivership in May 2013.
+It closed at the end of the 2013-2014 school year.

 Governing Board (AUCC) and school associations

 The school's governing board was the Association Unifiée du Collège Cévenol (AUCC).
-Its meetings assemble representatives of alumni organizations and several French and international Protestant relief organizations.
-An Association des Anciens du Collège Cévenol (AACC) now provides organization for meetings and fundraising among alumni in France and Europe, beginning with a 70th Anniversary weekend held in Chambon in May 2009.
+Its meetings assembled representatives of alumni organisations and several French and international Protestant relief organisations.
+An Association des Anciens du Collège Cévenol (AACC) now provides organisation for meetings and fundraising among alumni in France and Europe, beginning with a 70th Anniversary weekend held in Chambon in May 2009.
 The APCC (Association des Parents du CC) provided information and networking for parents of enrolled students.

 American Friends of the Collège Cévenol (AFCC)

-The American Friends, a non-profit organization founded in 1952, unites alumni and friends of the Collège from all of the phases of the school's history.
+The American Friends, a non-profit organisation founded in 1952, unites alumni and friends of the Collège from all of the phases of the school's history.
 It contributed to the school by organizing an annual fundraising drive among the school's US alumni and by continuing the tradition of the summer work camps that went back to the school's earliest years.
-The work camps were three-week summer sessions organized for high school and college-age students who experienced the atmosphere of Le Chambon and the Collège during the very pleasant summer season in the mountains, worked at community service projects and basic maintenance or repair tasks at the school, and improved their French-language skills.
+The work camps were three-week summer sessions organised for high school and college-age students who experienced the atmosphere of Le Chambon and the Collège during the very pleasant summer season in the mountains, worked at community service projects and basic maintenance or repair tasks at the school, and improved their French-language skills.